donkichote87/DM-CompanionApp/README.md

 -MySQL
 -Bootstrap

+Projekt was deployed to AWS using Elastic Beanstalk serivce and you can test it under address: http://dm-companion-app.eu-central-1.elasticbeanstalk.com/
-You can check this project on Heroku: https://dm-companion-app.herokuapp.com/ In case of suggestions, do not hesitate to reach to me.
+You can also check this project on Heroku: https://dm-companion-app.herokuapp.com/ In case of suggestions, do not hesitate to reach to me.